latz-io/latz-io.github.io/_pages/about.md

 My name is Jonas Latz; welcome to my webpage!

 Currently, I am a Research Associate in the [Department of Applied Mathematics and Theoretical Physics, University of Cambridge](http://damtp.cam.ac.uk).
 I work with [Carola-Bibiane Schönlieb](http://www.damtp.cam.ac.uk/user/cbs31/Home.html) in the [Cambridge Image Analysis group](http://www.damtp.cam.ac.uk/research/cia/) and the EPSRC-funded project [PET++](https://petpp.github.io).
+Moreover, I am a Rokos Postdoctoral Research Associate at [Queens' College, Cambridge](https://www.queens.cam.ac.uk).

 The research I am involved in is at the interface of numerical analysis, computational science, probability theory, and statistics.
 It focuses on methods that can be used to blend mathematical models with observational data.